oddcamp/frontend-manual/README.md

 ### File Structure and Boilerplate

 Different projects may require different file structuring, but in general it's a good idea to split styles into several files and, for larger projects, organise them into folders.
 Please use your best judgement here, and choose the structure that you believe suits the project best.
-If your css files are getting too long, it's probably a good sign that you need to reconsider how files are structured.
+If your CSS files are getting too long, it's probably a good sign that you need to reconsider how files are structured.

-We strongly recommend using our [SASS-Boilerplate](https://github.com/kollegorna/sass-boilerplate) in pair with [SASS-Utils](https://github.com/kollegorna/sass-utils) for SASS projects.
-Please follow the guidelines provided on the boilerplate's repository page.
+We strongly recommend using our [SASS-Boilerplate](https://github.com/kollegorna/sass-boilerplate) in a pair with [SASS-Utils](https://github.com/kollegorna/sass-utils) for SASS projects.
+Please follow the guidelines provided on the repository pages.

 ### Componentization

-Treating the whole page as a single component can easily get you in a selector chain hell, it becomes difficult to use parent modifier classes that affect child elements.
-Therefore it's recomended to go with React-like approach and treat the page as a combination or multiple and small components, which by the nature are easily reusable, extendable.
+Treating the whole page as a single component can easily get you in a selector chain hell, it becomes difficult to use parent modifier classes that affect child elements, your code becomes spaghetti.
+Therefore it's recomended to go with React-like approach and treat the page as a combination of multiple and small components, which by the nature are easily reusable, extendable, the code becomes more visually perceivable.
 Avoid complex SASS constructions like this:

 ```scss
 .settings {